romanows/SQLiteChecklist/README.md

 # Overview
-An eclipse project that is a minimal example of an SQLite-backed
+This is an example Android Eclipse project that creates an
-scrolling list with checkboxes for each list item.
+SQLite-backed scrolling list with checkboxes.
 Clicking the
 checkboxes persist the changes to the database.

 <img style="float:right;" src="http://github.com/romanows/SQLiteChecklist/raw/master/screenshot.png" alt="Screenshot of running example app, showing list items and checkboxes" />

-This code works, but the major downside is that all database
+This is a minimal example that should work, but it has the downside
-operations are performed in the UI-thread.
-Each time the checkbox
+that all database operations are performed in the UI-thread.
+Each
-state is changed, a new cursor is created, rerunning the list query.
+time the checkbox state is changed, a new cursor is created, rerunning
-This can cause slowdowns and "application not responding" warnings.
+the list query.
+This can cause slowdowns and "application not responding"
+warnings.

 Brian Romanowski
 romanows@gmail.com